-Applicants that are invited to an interview event will be notified through email at least two weeks before the event.
-If an applicant is invited to an interview and is not able to come in person, it is possible to conduct an interview on Skype or over the telephone.
+Applicants that are invited to interview will be notified through email at least two weeks prior.
+Due to the COVID-19 pandemic, interviews are currently set to take place virtually.
 Applicants that are not offered admission to our program for Fall 2021 will be notified by email no later than April 15, 2021.

 Behavioral Neuroscience, Cognitive, and Learning & Behavior Areas: TBA

 Developmental Area: TBA

 Quantitative Area: TBA